-- Utility Patents: The most common type of patent.
+Utility Patents: The most common type of patent.
 These are granted to new machines, chemicals, and processes.

-- Design Patents: These are granted to protect a manufactured object’s unique appearance or design, such as ornamentation or any overall design aspects of the object.
+Design Patents: These are granted to protect a manufactured object’s unique appearance or design, such as ornamentation or any overall design aspects of the object.

-- Plant Patents: Granted for new plant varieties through asexual reproduction; this includes hybrids.
+Plant Patents: Granted for new plant varieties through asexual reproduction; this includes hybrids.

 Patent Eligibility: What Makes an App Patentable?

 They make it necessary that the claimed invention provide a technical solution to a technical problem.
-This means that it might be more difficult to patent a game app as this probably wouldn’t be considered a “technical problem.”
+For example, it might be more difficult to patent app ideas for a game app as this probably wouldn’t be considered a “technical problem.”
 However, something like how to edit and store your photos would be considered a technical problem.

 Why Patent Applications?